Immunohistochemistry Staining (IHC)

 CD20 positive cells in bone marrow trephine biopsy.

-The intensity of the stain reflects the relative abundance of the target antigen.
+The intensity of the IHC stain reflects the relative abundance of the target antigen.
 Different shades can be categorized as:

 • Negative: No visible staining.